Pivot Chart in Blazor Pivot Table Component

 Blazor Doughnut Chart with Custom Angle

-Users can get doughnut chart from pie chart and vice-versa using the InnerRadius property in PivotChartSeries class.
-If the property is greater than 0 percent, the doughnut chart will appear from the pie chart.
+You can convert a pie chart to a doughnut chart and vice-versa using the InnerRadius property in the PivotChartSeries class.
+When this property is set to a value greater than 0 percent, the chart appears as a doughnut instead of a pie chart.

 NOTE